 Why do you need to review？

 - We all love to read articles that directly share the method, but the method will always be outdated.
-If more people know the method, it will not be so effective.
+If more people know the technique, it will not be so effective.
 The thinking process is the most important thing.
-I hope readers can get some inspiration from the review and help you establish your own methodology.
+I hope readers can get some inspiration from the review and help you establish your methodology.

 Later, I inquired about the product on AmzChart.
 I probably looked at the price history and user reviews.
 The product was moderately priced, with high profits and good user feedback.
 It is worth mentioning that AmzChart is indeed a good product research tool, and it is necessary to know about it as an Amazon seller.
 Amazon BSR analysis is instrumental!